menu

 Occupations and Workforce

-Taylorsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Taylorsville is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Taylorsville who work in office and administrative support (13.56%), teaching (10.17%), and law enforcement and fire fighting (6.78%).
+When you are in Taylorsville, you'll notice that it is more blue-collar than most other communities in America.
+38.57% of Taylorsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Taylorsville is a town of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Taylorsville who work in office and administrative support (12.86%), law enforcement and fire fighting (9.29%), and legal occupations (5.71%).

 Setting & Lifestyle